SCAD TVfest Reveals Honorees and Programming for 14th Annual Celebration in Midtown Atlanta - Georgia Entertainment

 - SCAD Showcase: chefATL & Lodged with SCAD student creatives

-- Scrubs (ABC/20th Television) with actors and executive producers Zach Braff, Donald Faison, and Sarah Chalke
+- Scrubs (ABC) with actors and executive producers Zach Braff, Donald Faison, and Sarah Chalke

 - First Look: Survivor 50 (CBS) with host and executive producer Jeff Probst